tadgem/GraphScript/README.md

 # GraphScript
- visual scripting language designed for Harmony engine.
+ visual scripting language designed to be embedded in other applications.